chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 > How can we improve the PureScript documentation in 2019?

 (Purpose) The following document tries to do the following things:
-1. Determine why PureScript's documentation is seen as lacking.
+1. Provide a researched narrative of PureScript's documentation development and history.
-2. Understand the expectations & needs of the different documentation consumers.
+2. Define the types of audiences of PureScript documentation and their expectations.
     - New learners (regardless of language background)
     - PureScript documentation writers
     - Core contributors
+3. Summarize the current opinions of PureScript's documentation audiences.
-3. Explore strategies for improving PureScript's documentation.
+4. Explore strategies for improving PureScript's documentation for its audiences.

 <!-- https://imthenachoman.github.io/nGitHubTOC/ -->